ruijiesang/Roubust_AMCFR/readme.md

 - `train`: Determines whether to run the script in training mode or testing-only mode.

-- `scal`: Controls whether noise is added to the input data.
+- `scal`: Control the noise intensity of the data.

 ```yaml
 method: 'DAELSTM'